jeanslack/cliffwall/README.md

 * SLACKWARE:

-Require pysetuptools (is not installed for 14.1 and previous version
+Require pysetuptools (is not installed for 14.1 and previous version of Slackware:)
-of Slackware:)
 [slackbuild.org](http://slackbuilds.org/repository/14.1/python/pysetuptools/)

 Then download my SlackBuild for compile the binary package:
 [jeanslack slackbuilds](https://github.com/jeanslack/slackbuilds/tree/master/cliffwall)

-See the INSTALL file for more details and info on how-to build a Slackware package
+See the INSTALL file in the sources folder for more complete details

 --------------------------------------------------------------------------------